2023 Most Popular Physics Bachelor's Degree Schools in Tennessee

 Of the 9 students majoring in physics at Rhodes College, 67% are male and 33% are female.

-The in-demand bachelor’s degree programs at The University of Tennessee - Chattanooga helped the school earn the #5 place on this year’s ranking of the most popular physics schools in Tennessee.
-UT Chattanooga is a large public school located in the midsize city of Chattanooga.
+Out of the 20 schools in Tennessee that were part of this year’s ranking, The University of Tennessee - Chattanooga landed the # 5 spot on the list.
+UT Chattanooga is a fairly large public school located in the midsize city of Chattanooga.

 Women make up 43% of the physics majors at the school.

 University of Memphis ranked #6 on this year’s Most Popular Physics Bachelor’s Degree Schools in Tennessee list.
-Located in the large city of Memphis, UofM is a public school with a very large student population.
+Located in the city of Memphis, UofM is a public school with a fairly large student population.

 Women make up 50% of the physics majors at the school.